UW-ISC/hrp-portal/wp-content/plugins/wck-custom-fields-and-custom-post-types-creator/readme.txt

 10. Taxonomy listing

 == Changelog ==
+= 2.1.0 =
+* All WCK meta keys are now protected so they do not appear in WordPress Custom Fields box which fixes some issues
+* We now can translate WCK labels with string translation in WPML (this includes Front end Posting labels)
+* Fixed a small css bug

 = 2.0.9 =
 * Security improvements
 * Small css change for labels in metaboxes